-Application / Scope
+3. Application / Scope

-This policy applies to all faculty and to the Evaluation of student performance for all programs of instruction and Courses offered at Hanson.
+This policy applies to all faculty and the Evaluation of student performance for all programs of instruction and Courses offered at Hanson.

-Policy Statements
+4. Policy Statements

-1. General
+4.1 General

-- Evaluation of student work in all programs of instruction and Courses is conducted to provide ongoing and meaningful Feedback to students about their progress and development. - b.
-All Evaluation of student work is undertaken in accordance with the College's duty to accommodate under the Ontario Human Rights Code.
+- 4.1.1 Evaluation of student work in all programs of instruction and Courses is conducted to provide ongoing and meaningful Feedback to students about their progress and development. - 4.1.2 All Evaluation of student work is undertaken in accordance with the College's duty to accommodate under the Ontario Human Rights Code.

-2. Evaluation
+4.2 Evaluation

-- a.
-Provision of effective and timely Feedback is critical in the learning process and incorporates the following principles - i.
-Through the development of the Evaluation Plan in the Course Outline/Syllabus, the faculty, in conjunction with the College - 1.
-Establishes the means and methods by which the student's learning is evaluated. - 2.
-Communicates to students, through the Course Outline/Syllabus, how they are evaluated. - 3.
-Conducts Evaluations in a manner consistent with the published Course Outline. - ii.
-Student Evaluations must be aligned with, and measure, Course Learning Outcomes. - iii.
-Students are typically to be evaluated through a variety of methods, such as tests, assignments, as determined by the faculty and described in the published Course Outline. - iv.
-Grades are not to be assigned for attending classes.
-Some Courses may have lab/participation requirements, and grades may be awarded for skill demonstration or participation, provided the Evaluation is undertaken in a demonstrably objective manner using an Evaluation Rubric/Grading Scheme. - v.
-Faculty must evaluate student work fairly and consistently using written Rubrics/Grading Schemes that are shared with students with the assignment instructions.
-These schemes use criteria aligned to the Course Learning Outcomes and clearly specify the required standard for success. - vi.
-Evaluation/assignment deadlines are to be articulated and communicated to students.
+- 4.2.1 Provision of effective and timely Feedback is critical in the learning process and incorporates the following principles: - 4.2.1.1 Through the development of the Evaluation Plan in the Course Outline/Syllabus, the faculty, in conjunction with the College - 4.2.1.1.1 Establishes the means and methods by which the student's learning is evaluated. - 4.2.1.1.2 Communicates to students, through the Course Outline/Syllabus, how they are evaluated. - 4.2.1.1.3 Conducts Evaluations in a manner consistent with the published Course Outline. - 4.2.2 Student Evaluations must be aligned with, and measure, Course Learning Outcomes. - 4.2.3 Students are typically to be evaluated through a variety of methods, such as tests, and assignments, as determined by the faculty and described in the published Course Outline. - 4.2.4 Grades are not to be assigned for attending classes.
+Some Courses may have lab/participation requirements, and grades may be awarded for skill demonstration or participation, provided the Evaluation is undertaken in a demonstrably objective manner using an Evaluation Rubric/Grading Scheme. - 4.2.5 Faculty must evaluate student work fairly and consistently using written Rubrics/Grading Schemes that are shared with students with the assignment instructions.
+These schemes use criteria aligned to the Course Learning Outcomes and clearly specify the required standard for success.

-- vii.
-Typically, no single Evaluation is to count for more than 40 per cent of a student's final grade, unless approved by the Academic Director. - viii.
-Mandatory Pass Components must be consistent with Course Learning Outcomes.
+- 4.2.6 Evaluation/assignment deadlines are to be articulated and communicated to students. - 4.2.7 Typically, no single Evaluation is to count for more than 40 percent of a student's final grade, unless approved by the Dean/Academic Administrator. - 4.2.8 Mandatory Pass Components must be consistent with Course Learning Outcomes.
 A student may receive a failing grade where they have achieved a passing final average grade but have not successfully fulfilled the Mandatory Pass Component.
-These must not be unreasonably applied. - b.
-In the event of an interrupted Evaluation (e.g., emergency, power outage, fire drill etc.), the faculty member will determine how the interrupted Evaluation will be addressed.
-The faculty is responsible for advising such alternative arrangements to students. - c.
-Students are required to write tests and/or complete Evaluations as scheduled. - i.
-Exceptions may be made in the event of an emergency or a sanctioned event (e.g., sports events, field trip, religious observances, etc.). - ii.
-In non-emergency situations, students are expected to contact the faculty member in the event that they cannot be present for an Evaluation to explain the reason for their absence. - iii.
-At the discretion of the faculty member, an alternate time for the Evaluation may be allowed. - iv.
-Students may be asked for documentation to support their request to write at an alternative time.
+These must not be unreasonably applied. - 4.3 In the event of an interrupted Evaluation (e.g., emergency, power outage, fire drill, etc.), the faculty member will determine how the interrupted Evaluation will be addressed.
+The faculty is responsible for advising such alternative arrangements to students. - 4.4 Students are required to write tests and/or complete Evaluations as scheduled. - 4.4.1 Exceptions may be made in the event of an emergency or a sanctioned event (e.g., sports events, field trips, religious observances, etc.). - 4.4.2 In non-emergency situations, students are expected to contact the faculty member in the event that they cannot be present for an Evaluation to explain the reason for their absence. - 4.4.3 At the discretion of the faculty member, an alternate time for the Evaluation may be allowed. - 4.4.4 Students may be asked for documentation to support their request to write at an alternative time.

-3. Feedback
+4.5 Feedback